eried/ArduboyCollection/README.md

 ## Submit your game
 1. Fork this repo
-2. Create a new folder for your game under an existent category folder (i.e. Arcade, RPG, etc)
+2. Create a new unique folder (case insensitive) for your game under an existent category folder (i.e. Arcade, RPG, etc)
 3. Inside your folder, place:

 | Filename | Description |